Ronath1/lottery_result_display/README.md

 📝 Console Output – Displays the latest results immediately for quick checks.

 📊 History Tracking – Maintains past results for reference and analysis.

+##🛠️ Technology Stack

+Java & Spring Boot – For backend application logic.

+Spring Data JPA & Hibernate – For smooth database operations.

+MySQL Database – To store and manage lottery results.

+Jsoup – To parse and extract information from the official results page.